PoleG97/netclass_constrain_maker/README.md

 This KiCad plugin analyzes **netclasses** in your PCB and **generates custom DRC rules** based on each netclass's maximum trace length.
 It also provides an interface that lets you filter and view detailed information about your netclasses and their associated nets.

+## Special thanks
+This approach to manually modify (key 9) the length of a track and thus be able to define the same distance for all tracks of the same netclass, comes from the solution proposed by [JamesJ](https://forum.kicad.info/u/jamesj/summary) in the [Kicad forum discussion](https://forum.kicad.info/t/kiwi-length-matching-plugin-works-for-you/57268/7)

 ## Features

 1. **Netclass Listing**: Displays each netclass and the nets that belong to it.